The self-dual point of Fortuin--Kasteleyn planar maps is critical: Introduction

 Planar maps (i.e., proper embeddings of graphs in the $2$-sphere, considered up to orientation-preserving homeomorphisms) are a central topic not only in combinatorics but also in probability and mathematical physics due to their conjectured links with Liouville quantum gravity (LQG).
 In that context, planar maps can be thought of as canonical discretisations of the ``random surfaces'' which are at the core of Polyakov's original formulation of LQG \cite{polyakov1981quantum}.
 Indeed, in order to describe the gravitational action when gravity is coupled to a matter field, the so-called DDK Ansatz (\cite{David, DistlerKawai}) implies that this can be equivalently described by considering the scaling limit of random planar maps decorated by models of statistical mechanics at their critical point.

 In this paper we will consider two such models, which turn out to be bijectively related.
 We start with the Fortuin--Kasteleyn percolation model with parameter $q\in (0,4)$.
-In this model, we sample a pair $(M, \Omega)$ where $M$ is a (rooted) planar map with a fixed number of edges (say $k$ edges), and $\Omega$ is a subset of edges of $M$.
+In this model, we sample a pair $(M, \Omega)$ where $M$ is a (rooted) planar map, and $\Omega$ is a subset of edges of $M$.
 In general, the probability of sampling a given decorated map $(\mathfrak m, \omega)$ depends on an extra percolation parameter $p_0 \in (0,1)$ and a volume weight $s$ and is proportional to